 Each time the Federal Reserve rate moves up, so does the interest rate on finance charges for credit cards, mortgages and, eventually, student loans.

 The first rate hike came in late 2015, then there was a lull, but that ended in a big way.
 There have been five total hikes, the latest of which came in December 2017 when rates jumped to a range of 1.25% to 1.5%.
-More hikes are on the way.
+It’s now up to 1.7% and more hikes are on the way.

 “When interest rates start to rise, they typically rise quickly over about eight to 12 quarters.
 That is what history tells us,” said Dr. Jeff Engelstad, a clinical professor at the Burns School of Real Estate and Construction Management at the University of Denver.